mrstephenson2142/bcs_student_submissions_overview/README.md

 See requirements files for resources on setting up some of these requirements.

 - Create Google Project
-- Create Google Sheets API Service Account, Download Credentials JSON, and add to creds.json.
+- Create Google Sheets API service account, download credentials JSON, and add to creds.json.
-- Copy of Template Spreadsheet
+- Copy of template spreadsheet
-- Grant Service Account Editor Permissoin to the Sheet.
+- Grant service account Editor permission to the sheet.
 - Install requirements `pip install -r requirements.txt`

 ## Run the Script